Vaesea/SPConcept/README.md

 haxelib install flixel-tools 1.5.1 (Not sure what this is used for, but the haxeflixel website says you should install it, and I have it installed, so you should probably install it)

-haxelib run lime setup (Needed for you to use the lime test / build windows command)
+haxelib run lime setup (Needed for you to use the lime test / build platform command)

 3. Now, open a terminal and build the game using one of these commands:

-lime test windows -debug (builds it as a debug build)
+lime test os -debug (builds it as a debug build)

-lime build windows -release (builds it as a release build)
+lime build os -release (builds it as a release build)

+"os" can be replaced with "windows", "mac" or "linux", however you need to be on the OS you're compiling for to compile for that OS as far as I know, so for example, you need to be on Linux to compile for Linux.
+However, you can use virtual machines.